 Kitchen lights are usually on more than any other room in the house.
 Where possible, daylighting will help to fill your kitchen with bright, natural light, and designing with skylights and windows will ensure you don’t need to use electricity during the day.
 Energy-saving LED or CFL globes designed to provide task lighting will help to efficiently illuminate your kitchen when the sun goes down.
 A switch to energy-efficient lighting is one of the fastest ways to cut your energy bills.
 Consider also adding controls such as timers and dimmers to save electricity.
 Timers automatically turn lights off when not in use, and dimmers can be used to lower light levels.
 Energy efficient bulbs use around 75% less energy than standard models and last ten times longer.

 Low Flow Faucets and Fixtures

-Striking Kitchen and Bath by Bell can consult you toward a functional, aesthetically pleasing, and money saving remodel.
-Our team includes Interior Designers, Electricians, Plumbers, and Craftsmen to ensure your project runs as smooth as possible.
+Striking Kitchen and Bath by Bell can consult you toward a functional, aesthetically pleasing, and money-saving remodel.
+Our team includes Interior Designers, Electricians, Plumbers, and Craftsmen to ensure your project runs as smoothly as possible.

 To learn about energy-efficient remodeling, reach out to us at Striking Kitchen and Bath by Bell.